Issa Boulos: Biography

-In the 2010s, Boulos headed the Arab Music Department at Qatar Music Academy.
+Boulos uses a variety of traditional instruments and utilizes the melodic material of maqām.
+His blend of tradition and innovation has forged important musical links between various musical traditions.
+He has received many awards and fellowships.In the 2010s, Boulos headed the Arab Music Department at Qatar Music Academy.
 He later co-edited an anthology about the music and culture of the Persian Gulf and Arabian Peninsula, entitled Music in Arabia: Perspectives on Heritage, Mobility, and Nation (2021).

 Boulos has researched 20th century Palestinian music.
 He completed a PhD in ethnomusicology from Leiden University in 2020 with a dissertation entitled "The Palestinian music-making experience in the West Bank, 1920s to 1959: Nationalism, colonialism, and identity".
 In his 2013 article "Negotiating the Elements: Palestinian Freedom Songs from 1967 to 1987", Boulos writes about influential Palestinian musicians, including Mustafa al-Kurd and the group al-Baraem.

-As of 2025, Boulos is the Community Music Center Coordinator at Harper College in Palatine, Illinois.
+As of 2025, Boulos is the Community Music Center Manager at Harper College in Palatine, Illinois.